SmithWillSuffice/ohanga-pai/content/blog/89_geopolitical_knowledge_gaps.md

 demanding a purity test.
 I just don't want to hear any stupid 𖨚𖦙𖥣𖢧 from people I respect and admire.

-You know, because you need to prepare your heroes so when you meet them they do not disappoint.
+You know, because you need to remotely prepare your heroes so when you meet them they do not disappoint.
+I mam working on this for Neil Turok.

 [Hereabouts Yanis does a good take-down of cryptocurrency](https://youtu.be/YpR9tRtpz2k?t=190) and libertarian general nonsense.
 But right at the end he slips in,